harens/depythel/docs/source/analysis.rst

     * To be a success, there should be at least two forms of possible output available, so as to give the users choice.

+#. **Unit Testing**

+    Unit tests provide a useful way of determining whether the code base works as intended.
+To pass this criteria, there must be the following

+    * **Automated Testing**

+        * This would provide a useful way to determine whether recent changes work as expected.

+        * This could be in the form of a GitHub actions workflow, which could test newly uploaded commits.

-#. **>= 95% Test Coverage**
+    * **>= 95% Test Coverage**

         * A high test coverage is essential for making sure the code is properly tested and functions as expected.

         * In terms of being a success, this is pretty self-explanatory.
 It must pass this percentage in terms of coverage.

 Critical Path
 -----------------------------------------------------------------------------------------------------------------------